makeruniverse/docs/docs/studios/hardware-studio.md

 ### How to use the Soldering Station

 <iframe width="560" height="315" src="https://www.youtube.com/embed/mrcoVMDm8TQ?si=wCLOkC2F15g1un5-" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+After you have watched the video, you can click the button below to finish the training and gain access to the soldering stations.

+<a class="button training-btn" href="https://access.maker.hpi.de?training=2875">Finish Training</a>

 ### Soldering Basics